anaJurado/mumapp_web_app/README.md

 With that information, MuMApp provides you with the latest popularity rates of those styles in your chosen cities.
 You can also check the info of the most popular music styles all around the globe.

+### Dashboard
+In the dashboard page you can find the information about the music styles and cities the user has chosen as well as the information about the top ten popular music styles in the cities
+There is also a button **GET DATA** that the user can use whenever he/she wants to refresh the data.

+### Profile
+In the profile page the user can see the personal data and update it as he/she wants.
+There is also the possibility to upload a profile image.

 ---

 ## App Main Aspects